Gilcimar (footballer, born 1981)

-Gilcimar Chaves Caetano or simply Gilcimar (born March 19, 1981) is a Brazilian football forward who currently plays for Audax Rio.
+Gilcimar Chaves Caetano or simply Gilcimar (born 19 March 1981) is a Brazilian footballer who plays as a forward.

 Gilcimar moved to China and signed a contract with Liaoning Whowin in July 2010.
 He made his Chinese Super League debut against Shenzhen Ruby on 28 July and scored his first goal for Liaoning in the 15th minute.
 He returned to Brazil and signed a contract with Duque de Caxias in 2011.
 In July 2012, he moved to Vila Nova on a free transfer.